RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 <br />

-Player reaction to the video was really strong.
-I think it was effective for several reasons:
+Player reaction to the video was really strong, for a number of reasons:

 - **Mockumentary format** - This really aided immersion.
 Friends thought I might have deepfaked it, or that I'd actually interviewed people like Jordan Peterson!
-- **Timely narrative** - People are especially curious about the future right now with the pandemic, which helps immersion into potential futures.
+- **Timely narrative** - People are especially curious about the future right now with the pandemic, which made it easier to step into a potential future
-- **Choice of music** - Phillip Glass and Hans Zimmer tapped into emotions; the synth tracks from Perturbator and The Encounter sold the cyberpunk vibe.
+- **Choice of music** - Phillip Glass and Hans Zimmer tapped into emotions; the synth tracks from Perturbator and The Encounter sold the cyberpunk vibe
-- **Turning friends into heroes** - Having video clips of friends in the documentary alongside the big story made them feel special.
+- **Turning friends into heroes** - Having video clips of friends in the documentary alongside the big story made them feel special

 Special thanks to [Matt Clifford](https://twitter.com/matthewclifford) who agreed to my (unreasonable!) request to provide a clip talking about Kobashi Systems, as if it were a company from the [Entrepreneur First](https://www.joinef.com) programme!

 The key themes I wanted to get across were how technology can shape social relations and how ownership of technology creates power.
 I also introduced elements of mystery, e.g. the founder Hiroshi Kobashi being missing, and an underground group known as the "Seekers" who are fighting against the company.
 At a macro level, I found rereading the [Hero's Journey](https://en.wikipedia.org/wiki/Hero%27s_journey) helpful for storyboarding.
 The main structural insight I exploited was this idea of transitioning from an "Old World" to the "New World".
-As mentioned, this was timely given the current pandemic -- and the sense we are transitioning to a new world post-pandemic.
+This was timely given the pandemic -- and it played into the sense we are transitioning to a new world post-pandemic.

 To further aid immersion, I produced two additional videos for the story.
 I made a deliberately cringeworthy [hiring video for Kobashi Systems](https://youtube.com/watch?v=_TteD56RDPA).
-I also made a [commercial for a fictional beverage Labella](https://www.youtube.com/watch?v=VbIw6u9tW_M): an energy drink targeted at labellers to improve their productivity...
+I also made a [commercial for a fictional beverage LaBella](https://www.youtube.com/watch?v=VbIw6u9tW_M): an energy drink targeted at labellers to improve their productivity...

 <br />